timloo0710/timloo0710.github.io/_posts/2015-02-05-synchronize-rules.markdown

 <a name="deductions-and-penalties">SS 18 DEDUCTIONS AND PENALTIES IN ROUTINES</a>
 -----------------------------------------

 >#SS 18.1 In Team competition, whether in Free Routine Preliminary, Free Routine Final or Technical Routine, one half point penalty shall be deducted from the total score for each member less than eight (8) (see SS 13.1).

 >#SS 18.2 Penalties in Free Routines, Technical Routines, Free Combination and Highlight Routine:
->>>A one (1) point penalty shall be deducted from the routine score if:
+>>>A one (1) point penalty shall be deducted from the routine score
+ if:

 >>##SS 18.2.1 The time limit of ten (10) seconds for deck movements is exceeded.

->>##SS 18.2.2 There is a deviation from the specified routine time limit allowed (less or more than) for the routine and in accordance with SS 14.1 and SSAG 6.
+>>##SS 18.2.2 There is a deviation from the specified routine time limit allowed (less or more than) for the routine and in accordance with [SS 14.1] and [SSAG 6].

 >>##SS 18.2.3 If the time limit of 30 seconds for the deck walk-on is exceeded.

->>##SS 18.2.4 Each violation of rule SS 13.2.
+>>##SS 18.2.4 Each violation of rule [SS 13.2].

 >>##SS 18.2.5 A competitor has made a deliberate use of the bottom of the pool during the routine.

->>##SS 18.2.6 As described in SS 15.3, if the music accompaniment fails.
+>>##SS 18.2.6 As described in [SS 15.3], if the music accompaniment fails.

 >>>A two (2) point penalty shall be deducted from the routine score if:

 >>##SS 18.2.7 A competitor has made a deliberate use of bottom of the pool during a routine to assist another competitor.

 >>##SS 18.2.8 A routine is interrupted by a competitor during the deck movements and a new start is allowed.

 >>##SS 18.2.9 If during the deck movements in routines competitors are executing stacks, towers or human pyramids.

->#SS 18.3 A half-point (0,5) penalty shall be deducted from the Execution score for violations of Duet required element 6 and 7 and Team required element 6 and 7 of the Appendix VI
+>#SS 18.3 A half-point (0,5) penalty shall be deducted from the Execution score for violations of Duet required [element 6 and 7] and Team required [element 6 and 7 ] of the [Appendix VI]

 >#SS 18.4 If one (or more) competitor(s) stops swimming before the routine is completed the routine will be disqualified.
 If the cessation is caused by circumstances beyond the control of the competitor(s), the Referee shall allow the routine to be reswim during the session.

 >#SS 18.5 Penalties in Highlight Routine

-SS 18.5.1 A two (2) point penalty shall be deducted from the routine score for each required element omitted.
+>>##SS 18.5.1 A two (2) point penalty shall be deducted from the routine score for each required element omitted.

 <a name="calculation-of-the-routine-results">SS 19 CALCULATION OF THE ROUTINE RESULTS</a>
 ----------------------------------------

-#SS 19.1 For each panel of the Free Routine, Free Combination and Highlight Routine (Execution, Artistic Impression, and Difficulty), the score should be calculated as follows for each category.
+>#SS 19.1 For each panel of the Free Routine,
+Free Combination and Highlight Routine
+(Execution, Artistic Impression, and Difficulty), the score should be calculated as follows for each category.

 >> The highest and the lowest awards for each panel are cancelled (one high, one low).
 >> The Execution score is the sum of the three (3) remaining awards in the category.
 >> The Artistic Impression score is the sum of the three (3) remaining awards in the category, divided by 3 and multiplied by 4.
-The Difficulty score is the sum of the three (3) remaining awards in the category.
+>> The Difficulty score is the sum of the three (3) remaining awards in the category.
-The Free Routine score, Free Combination and Highlight Routine shall be the sum of the Execution score (30%), Artistic Impression Score (40%) and Difficulty Score (30%), less any penalty deductions from rules SS 18.1 and 18.2.
+>> The Free Routine score, Free Combination and Highlight Routine shall be the sum of the Execution score (30%), Artistic Impression Score (40%) and Difficulty Score (30%), less any penalty deductions from rules [SS 18.1] and [18.2].

 >>>### FREE ROUTINES - EXAMPLES WITH 5 JUDGE PANELS